AryanBhardwajIndia/Movie-Ticket-Management-System/README.md

 seat they desire by viewing the seat pattern along with their desired food.
 There will be a menu for admins as well where the admin can change the price of the tickets as per their demand/sales.

+# Solution to Problems

+1. Providing choice of seats
+2. Loss of physical data's chances are less
+3. Preventing human error
+4. Book tickets at the ease of your home

+# Requirements

+1. Windows OS, MacOS, Linux - 64 Bit OS
+2. GCC Compiler
+3. Code Editor

+# Installation

+1. Install the file movie.c.
+2. Compile the file using a code editor such as VSCode.
+3. Operation Completed successfully.